galaxyproject/training-material/topics/contributing/tutorials/learning-principles/tutorial.md

 >   * Attend a training session !
 >   * Have a go ?
 >   * Do, reflect, process, further understand?
-> - Write if you recognise elements of one of more learning perspectives (constructivism / behaviourism) in your way of learning
+> - Write if you recognise elements of one of more learning perspectives (constructivism / behaviourism) in your way of learning.
+>
 {: .hands_on}